AVEVA/CONNECT-data-services-developer-docs/Documentation/DataIngress/OMF_Ingress_Topics.md

 Topic Information
 -----------------------

-A Topic is used to aggregate data received from Clients.
+A Topic aggregates data received from Clients.
 The Topic then makes the data available for consumption via a Subscription.
 A Topic must contain at least one Client Id.
 Clients may be added to or removed from an existing Topic.
 A given Client may also belong to multiple Topics in separate namespaces.